 May Commencement Ceremony.
 Undergraduate students who have completed all of the requirements for graduation prior to the Commencement ceremony are required to participate in the ceremony.
-Any exception must be approved by the Associate Vice President for Academics.
+Any exception must be approved by the associate vice president for academics.
 Students anticipating completion of the graduation requirements during the Summer term may petition the Office of the Registrar for approval to participate in the May Commencement.
 Approval will depend on students complying with the following conditions:

-- a.
-Must be within 12 hours of completing all credit hours required for graduation, - b.
-Must submit a completed counseling guide to the Office of the Registrar, showing a plan for completing all requirements during the Summer term (This must be completed with the advice and signature of their advisor.)
+- · Must be within 12 hours of completing all credit hours required for graduation, and - Must submit a completed counseling guide to the Office of the Registrar, showing a plan for completing all requirements during the Summer term.
+(This must be completed with the advice and signature of their advisor.)